 Names & Tristhana

 The Sanskrit names of the postures are explained elaborately and how to teach an Ashtanga Yoga Led class effectively is evaluated in detail.
 The benefits of the specific sequencing and the principles of Vinyasa (the movements between postures), Ujjayi Pranayama (the sound-induced breath), Drishti (the gaze) and Bandhas (the three locks or seals) are included as essential elements of the practice and teaching of Ashtanga Yoga during the course.

 The most significant and hardest aspect of Ashtanga vinyasa Tradition is its Vinyasa Krama.
 There is a specific count for every asana.
-As you deepen your Ashtanga Practice, you are required to know what are the Vinyasa counts for Padangusthasana or Padahastrasana etc. This is one dimension of Ashtanga Practice, which even many Ashtanga Teachers find it harder to understand.
+During the trainng, we work on exploring Vinyasa Counts of every asana of primary series.

 Philosophical sessions covers variety of fundamentals such as Yoga Sutras, Nadis, Chakras, origin-evolution of Yoga Philosophy etc.

 Do not only practice pranayama, but teach too.
 As an Ashtanga Teacher you should be able to teach Pranayama too.